 There are a few things you should do in the months following the birth of your baby.
 These things will help make it easier for you and your baby as they grow.

 Immunise your baby according to the National Immunisation Program Schedule.
-Some of our family assistance payments can only be paid for children who are immunised or have an approved exemption.
-You can use the Australian Childhood Immunisation Register to keep track of their immunisations.
+If your child isn't immunised or doesn't have an approved exemption you can't get some family assistance payments.
+You can use the Australian Immunisation Register to keep track of their immunisations.

-You may be entitled to a flexible working arrangement to help you transition back into the workplace.
+You may put a flexible working arrangement in place to help you transition back into the workplace.

 Read more about your rights on the Fair Work Ombudsman website.

 Use the Supporting Working Parents website to find out about your rights during parental leave and when returning to work from leave.

 There are a range of payments and services available.